Abhishek-Satyarum/Git_Security/README.md

 CLI for this tool is fantastic mainly because it fits naturally into how Git and developers already work, while staying fast, simple, and secure.
 Also it uses Standard Library Modules which are built into Python and available without extra installation.

-Types of Secret Patterns it can detect are:
+Types of Secret Patterns it detects are:
 1. AWS Access Key
 2. Stripe Secret Key
 3. Generic Passwords of Personal Drives ect